Why would you Payday loans How much do you repay the loan

 If you had one day left, how would you spend it?
 If you knew that you would evaporate at midnight, how would you spend your last day on earth?
 What questions would you ask?
 Who would you spend time with?
 What work would you do?
 Again, this is an interesting way to begin identifying patterns within your passions, skills, and experiences.

 We need you.
 You are not disposable, and your contribution to the rest of us is not discretionary.
 Do not abdicate your contribution.
 If you do, you will spend the final days of your life wishing you’d treated your time here with more purpose.
-Today, here, now, in this moment, resolve to uncover your voice and to begin acting to affect change in this world.
+Today, here, now, in this moment, resolve to uncover your voice and to begin acting to effect change in this world.
 You may be reluctant to accept the role that you can play, but resolve to engage.
 Die empty.

 ==